emnify/product-docs/docs/services/emnify-iot-supernetwork.md

 - [LTE-M (CAT-M1)](#lpwan-lte-mnb-iot)
 - [NB-IoT (CAT-NB1, CAT-NB2)](#lpwan-lte-mnb-iot)

-When a device wants to connect with any of these radio technologies, the network needs to support this technology as well as the device needs to support the network-specifc frequency band for this technology.
+When a device wants to connect with any of these radio technologies, the network needs to support this technology as well as the device needs to support the network-specific frequency band for this technology.

 ### 2G (GSM/GPRS/EDGE)